-Tornado diagrams or tornado chart are modified version of bar charts and are also one of the classic tool of sensitivity analysis used by decision makers to have a quick overview of the risks involved.
-In other words a Tornado Diagram/chart shows a financial analysis for a project.
+Tornado diagrams, or tornado charts, are modified versions of bar charts and are also one of the classic tools of sensitivity analysis used by decision makers to get a quick overview of the risks involved.
+In other words, a tornado diagram or chart shows a financial analysis for a project.

-When you will start searching how to make tornado charts on Google, it will show many results and most of them will be requiring you to download an add-in.
-If you don't want to install any add-in you can still you can still make a good look tornado chart, here we will show you a way around to do the same.
+When you start searching for how to make tornado charts on Google, it will show many results, and most of them will require you to download an add-in.
+If you don't want to install any add-in, you can still make a good looking tornado chart.
+Here we will show you a way to do the same.

 3) Average cost per game: The estimated average variable costs associated with producing one game are estimated to have low-base-high values of $200,000-$250,000-$300,000

-Let's start by transforming the above information into data table like this:
+Let's start by transforming the above information into a data table like this:

-So, once you set up the data in a table like the one shown, here are the steps to contruct a tornado chart:
+So, once you set up the data in a table like the one shown, here are the steps to construct a tornado chart:

 1. Select the data, excluding the Base column

 2. On the Insert ribbon, choose Bar.
-Pick Clustered Bar (first one in the 2-D section)
+Pick a Clustered Bar (the first one in the 2-D section).

-Right-click on the horizontal axis, choose Format Axis.
+Right-click on the horizontal axis and choose Format Axis.

-3. On the bottom of the Axis Options pane look for Vertical Axis crosses:, choose the Axis value radio button, and type your base case value (31 in our example, average of base values)
+3. At the bottom of the Axis Options pane, look for Vertical Axis Crosses.
+Choose the Axis value radio button, and type your base case value (31 in our example, average of base values).

-4. Without closing the window, click on any of the bars, which should bring the Series Options pane.
-Adjust the slider Series Overlap & Gap Width accordingly
+4. Without closing the window, click on any of the bars, which should bring up the Series Options pane.
+Adjust the sliders for Series Overlap & Gap Width accordingly.

 That's it!
 Now you can format the chart as you like.
-The final result should look like the chart shown below.
+The final tornado chart in Excel should look like the chart shown below.